balcilar/Calibration-Under_Different-Resolution/README.md

 ![Sample image](Outputs/results.bmp?raw=true "Title")

-Here is the calibration parameters of USB camera;
+Here is the global intrinsic calibration parameters of USB camera K and also R and T for 1st calibration board.;

 ```
 K1 =